TomeQ2k/_BikeStation/README.md

 ## Description

-BikeStation is the commercial project bought by a small local company.
+BikeStation is the commercial project designed for a small local company.
 Application is the complete web platform for cyclists - allows them to search for bikes, their parts and bikes services using many filters, messaging to their owners and creating announcements about stolen bikes.
 The website is available at the link:

 https://bikestation.pl/